Semidefinite block-matrix relaxations for computing quantum correlations: Entanglement detection with imperfect measurements

 We now showcase the performance of the SDP relaxation method.
 To this end, consider the well-known entanglement witness test in which Alice and Bob perform global product measurements in two mutually unbiased bases \cite{Spengler2012}.
 A typical choice of these bases is the computational basis and the Fourier basis, i.e.~the target measurements are $\tilde{A}_{k|0}=\tilde{B}_{k|0}=\ketbra{k}{k}$ and $\tilde{A}_{k|1}=\tilde{B}_{k|1}=\ketbra{f_k}{f_k}$, where $\ket{f_k}=\frac{1}{\sqrt{d}}\sum_{j=0}^{d-1}\omega^{kj}\ket{j}$ with $\omega=e^{\frac{2\pi i}{d}}$.
 The entanglement witness then takes the form \cite{Spengler2012}

 We will update the bound for when the measurements no longer perfectly correspond to the targets.

-In our implementation, we have used the monomial list $S=\{\mathds{1}, L,\rho_A\rho_B, \rho_A A_{a|x}, \rho_B B_{b|y} \}$ which is intermediate between the first and second level ($K=1$ and $K=2$).
+In our implementation, we have used the monomial list $S=\{L\}\cup \{\mathds{1}, \rho_A\rho_B, \rho_A A_{a|x}, \rho_B B_{b|y} \}$ which is intermediate between the first and second level ($K=1$ and $K=2$).
 As a first check, we set all imperfection parameters equal, namely $\varepsilon^A_{a|x}=\varepsilon^B_{b|y}\equiv \varepsilon$, and considered qubit systems ($d=2$).
 Evaluating the SDP gives an updated bound in \eqref{eq:Pauli_wit2} identical to that derived analytically in Ref~\cite{MorelliEntImprecise} for any $\varepsilon$.
 This shows the method's potential for accuracy, but does not provide new knowledge.
 Secondly, we go further and show that the method also obtains new and useful results.
 For that, we consider experimentally more realistic situations \cite{Cao2024}, where the estimated values of $\vec{\varepsilon}$ are not uniform but instead measurement-dependent.
 For such general $\vec{\varepsilon}$, theoretical solutions are not known in the literature, but from a series of random case studies we find that our method provides tight bounds on $\beta(\vec{\varepsilon})$.
 Note that this requires no increased computational cost.
 Thirdly, we have used the same choice of $S$ to consider the case of qutrits ($d=3$), for which no analytical or numerical solution is known even when $\varepsilon^A_{a|x}=\varepsilon^B_{b|y}\equiv \varepsilon$.
 Our results are illustrated in Fig~\ref{Fig:ent_imprec_pauli}.
 For small $\varepsilon$, which is the practically most relevant regime, the bound provides a sizable gap with the value $W=2$ achievable by entangled states.
 Finally, another useful feature of the SDP approach is that it does not have to deal with a specific witness, but can apply directly to any experimentally measured probability distribution.
 This amounts only to imposing the experimental probabilities as additional linear constraints in the SDP; in the example based on \eqref{eq:BMM_witness} this amounts to constraining the trace of the blocks in the array $P_3$.
 It allows for more powerful entanglement detection from the same data.
+Notice that while we should in general consider mixed states when considering compatibility with experimental probabilities, the convexity of the set of feasible $\Gamma$ allows us to remain with considering only pure states on the level of the SDP relaxation.